hashicorp/terraform-website/content/source/docs/cloud/integrations/run-tasks/index.html.md

 ### Bridgecrew

-Bridgecrew helps teams address security and compliance errors in Terraform as part of each and every code review.
+Bridgecrew helps teams address security and compliance errors in Terraform as part of each and every code review. *coming soon

+### cloudtamer.io

+When using cloudtamer.io, customers can choose to focus on cost savings or compliance findings on an active account.

 ### Infracost

 Infracost allows for cloud infrastructure costing, initiated right from a PR or Terraform run.

+### Lightlytics

+From security checks to any additional dependency changes, Lightlytics’s integration provides visual pending changes to your infrastructure.

+### Refactr

+Refactr’s integration allows for users to build workflows for multiple use cases including but not limited to code scanning.

 ### Snyk

 Snyk’s integration with Terraform Cloud allows teams using Terraform to find, track, and fix security misconfigurations in their cloud infrastructure as part of their SDLC before they ever reach production.

-### Refactr

-Refactr’s integration allows for users to build workflows for multiple use cases including but not limited to code scanning.

-### Lightlytics

-From security checks to any additional dependency changes, Lightlytics’s integration provides visual pending changes to your infrastructure.

-### cloudtamer.io

-When using cloudtamer.io, customers can choose to focus on cost savings or compliance findings on an active account.